 In theory then, a medication that lowers blood sugar levels in diabetics could also potentially fight cancer, by “starving” malignant cells to death.
 Which is why many cancer researchers are looking closely at metformin, the No. 1 drug for treating type 2 diabetes.
 There is evidence that diabetics who take metformin may be less likely to develop cancer, and, should they contract the disease, significantly less likely to die from it.

 Some treatments, however, may fight one disease while making the other worse.

-“There are forms of chemotherapy that induce insulin resistance, bringing on symptoms of diabetes,” said Arthur Riggs, Ph.D., director of City of Hope's Diabetes & Metabolism Research Institute.
-It was Riggs' pioneering work in the 1970s that led to the development of synthetic human insulin.
+“There are forms of chemotherapy that induce insulin resistance, bringing on symptoms of diabetes,” said Arthur Riggs, Ph.D., director of the Diabetes & Metabolism Research Institute at City of Hope.
+It was Riggs's pioneering work in the 1970s that led to the development of synthetic human insulin.